NBA Career Path

 About NBA Career Path

 Career Path is the airball.gg take on the guess-the-player-from-their-journey format that NBA fans already play in comment sections every day.
-Every path is generated from a verified stint history — the order of franchises, including mid-season trades, is derived from season-by-season roster data, and any player whose journey can't be established with certainty is left out entirely.
+Every path is generated from a verified stint history - the order of franchises, including mid-season trades, is derived from season-by-season roster data, and any player whose journey can't be established with certainty is left out entirely.
+That exclusion is deliberate and it is strict: if two stints fall in the same season with no reliable way to order them, or if a franchise predates the modern league, the player never reaches a puzzle, because a path you cannot trust is worse than no path at all.
 Franchises are shown by their modern identity, so relocated teams (Seattle → OKC, New Jersey → Brooklyn, Vancouver → Memphis) appear under their current logo with the original years.
-The daily set covers everyone from one-trade stars to seven-team journeymen, and the last round is deliberately built for the sickos.
+The daily set covers everyone from one-trade stars to seven-team journeymen, and the last round is deliberately built for the deep-cut crowd.

 FAQ